Skip to main content

 ASSESSMENT: Observations, such as bowel sounds, lung clarity, current IV lines

-RECOMMENDATION: Patient?s care plan
+RECOMMENDATION: The patient's care plan

-That?s a dramatic shift from current practice, which varies widely from unit to unit and nurse to nurse.
+That's a dramatic shift from current practice, which varies widely from unit to unit and nurse to nurse.

 Because the students had less than three months to develop, implement, and assess the project, data on error reduction could not be gathered and analyzed.

-Also, the method helped improve interpersonal relationships among the nurses who participated. ?I feel the project not only helps nurses communicate, but it also improves co-worker relationships because you know you?re being given accurate information and you know the patient was handled accurately,?
-Delva says. ?For the newer nurses especially, it helped them better organize their information and follow-up.?
+The method also helped improve interpersonal relationships among the nurses who participated.
+"I feel the project not only helps nurses communicate, but it also improves co-worker relationships because you know you're being given accurate information and you know the patient was handled accurately," Delva said.
+For the newer nurses especially, it helped them better organize their information and follow up."